| AIMS Software, Inc. - Home / Overview

 solved a long list of problems that were then, and still are, normal to

+ERP system, their implementation and use.
 Best was seeing how its truly functional

 software and amazing speed helped companies perform better, first